 Background Select the background type.
 Solid Color: Configure your desired background color by entering the hexadecimal HTML color code manually or through the color picker.
 Picture: Click choose and select a picture from your PC as the background.
-Logo Click to show the logo on the portal page.
 Logo Picture Click choose and select a picture from your PC as the logo.
 Logo Position Select the logo position in the Portal page.
 Theme Color Configure your desired background color for the button by entering the hexadecimal HTML color code manually or through the color picker.
 Button Text Color Configure your desired text color for the button by entering the hexadecimal HTML color code manually or through the color picker.
 Button Position Select the button position in the Portal page.
 Welcome Information Click the checkbox and enter text as the welcome information.
 And you can configure your desired text color for the welcome information by entering the hexadecimal HTML color code manually or through the color picker.
 Terms of Service Click the checkbox and enter text as the terms of service in the following box.
 Copyright Click the checkbox and enter text as the copyright in the following box.